NaokiHori/SimpleNpyIO/README.rst

 Writing a two dimensional array which is contiguous in `x (i)` direction while decomposed in `y (j)` direction to a `npy` file consists of two steps,

-1. Writing header by master process
+1. Writing header by main process

    .. code-block:: c